mallikarjuna-pokuri/Interact-with-SQL-using-human-prompt-based-on-langchain/README.md

 # SQLChat: Conversational SQL Interface

-Welcome to PostgresChat, your conversational interface to interact seamlessly with a SQL database using LangChain.
+Welcome to SQLChat, your conversational interface to interact seamlessly with a SQL database using LangChain.

 ## Overview